Ikemura-kei/RM2021-Tutorial/1_CPP/Instruction.md

 ## Questions

-> Difficulty Levels: 1, 2, and 3 in the increading order of difficulty.
+> Difficulty Levels: 1, 2, and 3 in the increasing order of difficulty.

 ### Q1: Find Maximum Consecutive Character
 * Difficulty Level: 1